sleddog/methods-spring-2024/problems/palindrome/treythompson/README.md

 To run the script, execute it from the command line with the string you want to check as an argument.

 There is a unit test for the palindrome function.
 The tests will ensure that the palindrome function returns the correct result and when it returns an argument error.

+NodeJS documentation for assignment 6:
+The web app is a simple NodeJS application that hosts a web server that can be used to run a palindrome checker in an HTML document that will communicate with the app.js backend.
+This will call the palindrome function in the palindrome.py file and return whether the text is a palindrome or not.